-In the 2017-18 academic year, the tuition rate for the 74-credit DNP: Nurse Practitioner option will be $1,010 per credit.
+For the 2017-18 academic year, the tuition rate for the 74-credit DNP: Nurse Practitioner option is $1,010 per credit.
 Tuition rates are subject to change each June 1.
 Additional costs for the program will include fees for student services and technology, clinical components, books, etc.

 Many graduate students are eligible for financial aid, usually in the form of student loans.

 The DNP program is accredited by the Accreditation Commission for Education in Nursing (ACEN) and approved by the Minnesota Board of Nursing.

 The DNP: Nurse Practitioner option includes courses and experiences to build your professional competencies.

 We're happy to share additional details about our Nursing: Nurse Practitioner program.

 The DNP: Nurse Practitioner option has specific prerequisite and admission requirements.